BetterToBest/research-hub/comedy.md

 title: Force Without the Fine Print
 meta: Bit · closer
 p: We built an entire civilization's worth of laws, contracts, courts, and fine print — for everything except the one decision that kills the most people.
 Return a toaster, there's a 30-day policy and a customer service line.
 Start a war, there's a press conference and a flag pin.
-punch: Maybe the real innovation isn't a better weapon, but a system where the people who choose the violence are the first ones exposed to it.
+p: Maybe the real innovation isn't a better weapon, but a system where the people who choose the violence are the first ones exposed to it.

-Or maybe instead of normalizing economic hit-men calling shots with other people’s savings, we build a system that prioritizes peace and stability–ike how the Better To Best Research Hub presents and simulates.
+punch: Or maybe instead of normalizing economic hit-men calling shots with other people’s savings, we just build a system that prioritizes peace and stability–ike how the Better To Best Research Hub presents and simulates.